-- g) Provide landscaping as an integral part of the development, protecting existing landscape features such as trees, hedges and watercourses and enhancing the public realm; - h) Include or contribute to the provision of public art in appropriate circumstances (for example where the development would be of a substantial size and / or in a prominent gateway or town centre location); - i) Provide for the needs of special groups in the community such as the elderly and those with disabilities; and - i) Protect the setting, integrity and character of heritage assets in accordance with Policy LPC11. - 2.
-Environmental Quality - a) Ensure protection of watercourses and other water bodies from encroachment, modification and degradation and enable water bodies that are already modified or degraded to be improved to form sustainable, natural environments where feasible; b) Minimise and mitigate to acceptable levels any effects that the development may have on: air quality; light, land and / or water pollution (including contamination of soil, surface water and groundwater resources); and levels of noise, vibration, smells, dust and electromagnetic fields in the area; - c) Ensure that any contamination or ground stability issues that exist on the site of the proposed development would be remediated to an appropriate standard, taking into account its intended use and making use of sustainable remediation technologies: and - d) Include satisfactory arrangements for the disposal of foul sewage, liquid waste, trade effluent and contaminated surface water. - 3.
-Resource Management - a) Ensure that development involving demolition and / or construction works minimises the generation of waste and promotes the use of recycled and / or locally sourced building materials in accordance with policy WM8 of the Merseyside and Halton Joint Waste Local Plan 2013 (or any equivalent policy in a successor document); - b) Avoid prejudicing the delivery/improvement of utility infrastructure; - c) Promote energy efficiency and the generation and use of low carbon and renewable energy in accordance with Policy LPC13; and - d) Avoid loss of or damage to high quality agricultural land and / or soils (except where clearly justified by wider public benefits) and minimise such loss or damage where this is shown to be unavoidable.
+- e) Be located and designed so as to minimise opportunities for crime, for example by maximising natural surveillance; - f) Respect any existing natural features of the site by conserving, restoring or enhancing biodiversity and minimising any adverse impact on important natural features: - g) Provide landscaping as an integral part of the development, protecting existing landscape features such as trees, hedges and watercourses and enhancing the public realm: - h) Include or contribute to the provision of public art in appropriate circumstances (for example where the development would be of a substantial size and / or in a prominent gateway or town centre location); - i) Provide for the needs of special groups in the community such as the elderly and those with disabilities; and - j) Protect the setting, integrity and character of heritage assets in accordance with Policy LPC11. - 2.
+Environmental Quality - a) Ensure protection of watercourses and other water bodies from encroachment, modification and degradation and enable water bodies that are already modified or degraded to be improved to form sustainable, natural environments where feasible; - b) Minimise and mitigate to acceptable levels any effects that the development may have on: air quality; light, land and / or water pollution (including contamination of soil, surface water and groundwater resources); and levels of noise, vibration, smells, dust and electromagnetic fields in the area; - c) Ensure that any contamination or ground stability issues that exist on the site of the proposed development would be remediated to an appropriate standard, taking into account its intended use and making use of sustainable remediation technologies; and - d) Include satisfactory arrangements for the disposal of foul sewage, liquid waste, trade effluent and contaminated surface water. - 3.
+Resource Management - a) Ensure that development involving demolition and / or construction works minimises the generation of waste and promotes the use of recycled and / or locally sourced building materials in accordance with policy WM8 of the Merseyside and Halton Joint Waste Local Plan 2013 (or any equivalent policy in a successor document); - b) Avoid prejudicing the delivery/improvement of utility infrastructure; - c) Promote energy efficiency and the generation and use of low carbon and renewable energy in accordance with Policy LPC13: and - d) Avoid loss of or damage to high quality agricultural land and / or soils (except where clearly justified by wider public benefits) and minimise such loss or damage where this is shown to be unavoidable.